Life at university can be challenging

 There are a range of options available to students, in addition to one to one counselling support.
 Please do come and speak to a Wellbeing Advisor if you would like more information or help in assessing which may be of benefit to you and your situation:

-- Check out the workshops and sessions delivered by the Student Resilience and Wellbeing team, our Mind Your Mood student-led mental health campaign, and Graduate School (for postgraduate students).
+- Check out the workshops and sessions organised by our Mind Your Mood student-led mental health campaign, and Graduate School (for postgraduate students).

 - Look at self-help resources on the Student Resilience and Wellbeing website, or stop in to the Wellbeing Zone, behind the information desk on the first floor of the Student Guidance Centre.

 - We have recently updated our resources to include a video about dealing with loss or bereavement.

-- Watch the Student Guidance Centre video and look at the SGC website to find out more about the other support services that may be able to provide assistance, including as speaking to a Careers Advisor or
+- Watch the Student Guidance Centre video and look at the SGC website to find out more about the other support services that may be able to provide assistance.

 - If you are managing a long-term condition, speak to a Disability Officer to see if there is additional practical support to help you in the learning environment.